UPPMAX/offline-uppmax-env/README.md

 ### Building your own base image
 If the base image on Dockerhub is too old for your liking you can rebuild it yourself.
 Follow the same steps as above, but put the `software.package.tar.gz` you created on UPPMAX in the `base/packages` folder instead.
+The dockerfile will copy all files in `packages/` and unzip all files named `*.package.tar.gz`, so feel free to put additional files there following this naming pattern.
 Then build the Dockerfile in the `base` folder.

 ```bash
 cd base